No. 15 Squadron RAF: Nuclear force (1970s and 1980s)

-In 1983, the squadron exchanged their twelve Buccaneer S2s for the same number of Tornado GR.1s, for use in a similar role from early 1984.
+In 1983, the squadron exchanged their twelve Buccaneers for twelve Panavia Tornado GR1, for use in a similar role from early 1984.
 Because of the UK's commitment to SACEUR, this involved the use of the "Designate" process whereby a Tornado squadron was formed and worked up at Honington and once operational moved to Laarbruch and assumed the No.15 Squadron identity from the Buccaneer unit.
-This made the squadron the first Tornado unit in Germany - a force that would grow to eight squadrons - and remained in the nuclear delivery role for SACEUR with an increased allocation of 18 weapons owing to the Tornado's ability to carry two bombs.
+This made the squadron the first Tornado unit in Germany – a force that would grow to eight squadrons – and remained in the nuclear delivery role for SACEUR with an increased allocation of eighteen weapons owing to the Tornado's ability to carry two bombs.
 The squadron's nuclear delivery role assigned to SACEUR continued at this strength until 1991, when it disbanded.